 Since there’s no purling involved in this project, I found this worked up incredibly quickly.

-The Trip to Pirate’s Cove is worked flat, and the pattern consists of written directions.
-The design includes detailed instructions for the techniques used, and handy-dandy progress tracker is included to help you keep track of each row and your stitch counts.
+Worked flat, The Trip to Pirate’s Cove consists of both written directions and charts and is broken down into comprehensive sections.
+The pattern includes detailed instructions for the techniques used and a handy-dandy progress tracker to help you keep track of your row and stitch counts.

 The Trip to Pirate’s Cove is named after a Tom Petty & the Heartbreakers song of the same name from their Mojo album.
 It’s Curt’s all-time favorite band, so he is thrilled about the pattern name. ♥

 Materials List • US7 (4.5 mm) 40” (102 cm) circular needle, or size required to obtain gauge • Tapestry needle • 435 yds (398 m) fingering weight

 Suggested Yarn Manos Del Uruguay – Alegria 75% SW Merino, 25% Polyamide 445 yds/ 100 g Colorway in Sample: Malvin